Jamir-boop/minimalisticfox/README.md

 - Firefox ESR Browser (recommended, might with standard versions too).
 - Font [Cascadia Code](https://github.com/microsoft/cascadia-code/releases/) installed on your system.
+- Knowing the basic shortcuts to close/open tabs (ctrl+w, ctrl+t) The more you know the better.

 ## Enabling userChrome.css in Firefox